What are Organic Standards?

 Soil Association logo EU organic logo

-What are the Soil Association higher standards?
+Why does the Soil Association have higher standards?

 The Soil Association wants to ensure the highest possible standards of animal welfare, environmental and wildlife protection, so we have our own higher – or stricter – standards in key areas.
-The standards put our principles into practice and are at the heart of our work.

 Organic food is certified - an independent guarantee